rwrozelle/audio-media-player/README.md

 * https://github.com/rwrozelle/core
 * * /homeassistant/components/esphome - required
 * * /homeassistant/components/jellyfin - optional to be able to play artists and albums from a jellyfin server
-* * /homeassistant/components/dlna_dms - optional to be able to play artists and albums from a dlna server, in branch dlna_dms, no enhancements planned.
 * * /homeassistant/components/media_source - use this if you are using dlna_dms and/ jellyfin

-The Jellyfin integration works better than the dlna_dms integration.
 When you open the Browse Media, you'll notice that at the Artist and Album level, the Play button is available.

 Jellyfin is an open source media-server: https://jellyfin.org/